kmaaallen/unicorn-attractor-milestone/README.md

 The owners of the software use this information to improve their tool and provide new features.
 Allowing new feature requests only by subscription funds the developers, allowing them to continue to expand the tool.

-The site provides this information in a single place and the developers (as admins) can view, update and move tickets as they work on them.
+The site provides this information in a single place and the developers (as admins) can view, update and move tickets as they work on them using Django's admin view.

 ### User Stories
 I used the below user stories to help plan my features: